• Instagram

 2. Kolob Canyons Viewpoint

-At the very end of Kolob Canyons Road, this viewpoint offers sweeping red rock views without even leaving the parking lot.
+At the very end of Kolob Canyons Scenic Drive, this viewpoint offers sweeping red rock views without even leaving the parking lot.
 Thereโ€™s the Timber Creek Overlook Trail right nearby if youโ€™re up for a short walk, but honestly, the lot itself delivers some of the best bang-for-your-buck views in the park.
 Itโ€™s especially stunning at sunrise or sunset when the light hits the cliffs just right.

 Kolob Canyons views from the obversation deck.